Avatar photo

 If you own one of these funds in a taxable account, these distributions count as a taxable event, regardless of how you receive them.

-In short, it’s always a good idea to check the websites of any funds you own… and look for the fund manager’s estimated year-end distribution (as well as the expected date it will happen).
+Check the websites of any funds you own… and look for the fund manager’s estimated year-end distribution (as well as the expected date it will happen).

 These details will help you plan your tax loss harvesting strategy.
 If you know one of your funds will distribute some big gains, you might want to take some additional losses elsewhere to offset the gains.
 Or, if the fund no longer meets your investment strategy, you can sell it before the distribution hits.